 Baseplate services can identify themselves to downstream services in requests.
 The name a service identifies as defaults to the Python module the Baseplate object is instantiated in.
 To override the default, make sure you are passing in an app_config and configure the name in your INI file:

 '''

 [app:main]

 baseplate.service_name = foo_service

 ...

 '''

-'''
+configure_observers()

-configure_observers (app_config=None, module_name=None) Configure diagnostics observers based on application configuration.
+Configure diagnostics observers based on application configuration.

-'''

 This installs all the currently supported observers that have settings in the configuration file.

 See baseplate.observers for the configuration settings available for each observer.